-If additional funds are required to provide specific support for a child or group, then the SEND Co-ordinator would apply for Element 3 High Needs Funding from the Local Authority.
-This fund can be applied for termly and is tracked through a costed Provision Map.
+If additional funds are required to provide specific support for a child, then the SEND Co-ordinator would apply for Element 3 High Needs Funding from the Local Authority when completing an INDES.
+The INDES would then be triaged by the High Needs funding team and if this met criteria would be allocated additional funds.